 Another snapped, “It was your plan, and it failed again!”

 “Shut up and keep moving,” replied Discouragement.
 “There’s always next time.”

-The Heavenly Father was listening to his daughter’s cry and was aware of the unseen adversaries surrounding her.
+The Heavenly Father listened to his daughter’s cry and was keenly aware of the unseen adversaries surrounding her.
+He enveloped her with His peace and smiled with pleasure as He gazed into her eyes.
+Oh, how He loved her.
 He saw the desperate situation she faced and knew He could trust her to wait for the answers to come.
 He was especially happy about one.
-A beautiful dancer from the famous “Les Folies Bergere” show on the strip – a suicidal drug addict who had just been released from the local mental institution.
-A soon to be miracle.
-A most unlikely person in this most unlikely place.
-A beautiful broken one He so loved before the world began was on her way.
+A beautiful dancer from the famous “Folies Bergère” topless cabaret show on the Las Vegas strip.
+A suicidal drug addict who had just been released from the local mental institution; a soon-to-be miracle; a most unlikely person in this most unlikely place; a beautiful broken one He so loved before the world began was on her way.